✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-04

 Rhubarb is a classic British garden plant that causes vet visits every spring.
 The leaves are the most toxic part — high in oxalic acid and oxalate crystals that bind with calcium and can cause kidney problems.
 Stems contain less but still enough to cause issues.
 Rhubarb desserts add sugar and sometimes pastry.
 Keep dogs away from rhubarb plants in the garden and never offer rhubarb in any form.

-If your dog has just eaten rhubarb
+If your dog has already eaten rhubarb

 - Call your vet, especially if leaves were eaten